Afiq Noor: Young Lions FC

 Formerly from the Warriors's prime league, he represented Singapore in 2012 in the regional finals of the Nike "The Chance" which were held in Jakarta together with Faris Ramli and Sim Li Ming.

 He made his senior debut for Courts Young Lions on 20 February 2013 and go on to play 51 times for the lions.

 Hougang United

 In 2016, he signed for the Cheetah after being released by the Young Lions.

 For 2017, he will continue his career with the Cheetah after signing an extension with the team.

+Tiong Bahru FC

+Afiq Noor joined Singapore Football League 1 club, Tiong Bahru FC.

 International career

 He was the captain for the Under-21 National Team that took part in the Vietnam Youth Newspaper Cup in October 2015.

 He was also part of the 2015 SEA Games Football Squad.